Pumi language

 The Pumi language (also known as Prinmi) is a Qiangic language used by the Pumi people, an ethnic group from Yunnan, China, as well as by the Tibetan people of Muli in Sichuan, China.
 Most native speakers live in Lanping, Ninglang, Lijiang, Weixi and Muli.

 The autonym of the Pumi is /pʰʐə̃55 mi55/ in Western Prinmi, /pʰɹĩ55 mi55/ in Central Prinmi, and /pʰʐõ55 mə53/ in Northern Prinmi with variants such as /pʰɹə̃55 mə55/ and /tʂʰə̃55 mi53/.

-In Muli Bonist priests read religious texts in Tibetan, which needs to be interpreted into Prinmi.
+In Muli Bonpo-Buddhist priests read religious texts in Tibetan, which needs to be interpreted into Prinmi.
 An attempt to teach Pumi children to write their language using the Tibetan script has been seen in Ninglang.
 A pinyin-based Roman script has been proposed, but is not commonly used.

 Dialects

 Earlier works suggest there are two branches of Pumi (southern and northern), and they are not mutually intelligible.
 Ding (2014) proposes three major groups: Western Prinmi (spoken in Lanping), Central Prinmi (spoken in southwestern Ninglang, Lijiang, Yulong and Yongsheng) and Northern Prinmi (spoken in northern Ninglang and Sichuan).